hotpeppersec/cloudlab/docs/_source/11_github.rst

 Take a few minutes to set up a GPG key and add it to your profile on GitHub.

 .. code-block:: bash
+   :caption: Set up GPG key and add to GitHub.
+   :name: Set up GPG key and add to GitHub.

    root@cloudlab:~# gpg --default-new-key-algo rsa4096 --gen-key
    public and secret key created and signed.